mosesliao/jenkins-aws-pipeline/README.md

 # jenkins-aws-pipeline
-Do away with aws cli and use Object Oriented way to work on AWS
+Do away with aws cli and use Object Oriented way to work on AWS in jenkins pipeline.